 If you have bad ads showing on your site right now, the first step toward gaining control over ad behavior, ad content, and blocking malvertising is to identify their source by monitoring which advertisers are the root of the problem.

-Publishers can take a more proactive stance in weeding out bad actors by notifying SSPs about the low quality, offensive or fraudulent ads– urging them find the source and solve the problem.
-Delivering SSPs with accurate information about those ads, in a constant and actionable manner will enable them to block fraudsters.
+Publishers can take a more proactive stance in weeding out bad actors by notifying SSPs about low-quality, offensive, or fraudulent ads and urging them to find the source and solve the problem.
+Delivering constant, accurate information about those ads to SSPs will enable them to block fraudsters.

-The fundamental question publishers have to ask themselves is whether their team’s resources are strong enough to deal with bad ads alone or if they need external support to stop bad ads from infiltrating their site.
+The fundamental question publishers have to ask themselves is whether their team’s resources are sufficient to deal with bad ads alone or if they need external support to stop bad ads from infiltrating their site.

 Escaping Digital Quicksand With GeoEdge

-GeoEdge blocks campaigns with malicious and bad ads at the per-impression level so that the user is never exposed to malicious ads, and automatically replaces blocked ads with clean and safe ads to ensure that publishers generate revenue from every impression.
+GeoEdge blocks campaigns with malicious and bad ads at the per-impression level, so that the user is never exposed to malicious ads.
+It automatically replaces blocked ads with clean and safe ads, to ensure that publishers generate revenue from every impression on their site.